 Benefits in Waldenström’s macroglobulinaemia (WM)

 A high response rate has also been seen in people with WM – about 9 in 10 people with WM responded to ibrutinib treatment in a trial in 63 people.
+This trial was a significant breakthrough for WM as it is an uncommon form of lymphoma and it is therefore difficult to recruit enough people to take part in a clinical trial.
 This trial led to the approval of ibrutinib for WM in Europe.

-Ibrutinib is given as capsules.
-It is taken orally (by mouth).
-Always follow the advice of your doctor when taking ibrutinib.
+Ibrutinib is given as capsules which are taken orally (by mouth).
+Always follow the advice of your medical team when taking ibrutinib.
 You can usually take the capsules at home.
 Make sure you know how many capsules you should take – your recommended dose of ibrutinib is based on the type of lymphoma you have and your general health.

 - Swallow the capsules whole with a glass of water.

 - Never open the capsules, break them or chew them.